 If you’re looking to take your garden to the next level, consider enhancing it by trying one or more of the time-tested low-cost ways we use when working on our client’s gardens.

-Every gardener knows that the key to a beautiful garden is the soil – therefore you need to nurture it.
+Every gardener knows that the key to a beautiful garden is the soil – therefore you need to nurture it to enhance soil fertility and quality.
 Create a compost pile from the organic scraps all around you.
 Fruit and vegetable scraps, coffee grounds, tea leaves and shredded paper can all be used to create a compost heap to strengthen the soil with added nutrients.
 Avoid any treading where you intend to plant.
 This is done to hinder any compacting of the soil.
 Rather not work in your garden when the ground is wet as this destroys the structure of the soil as well as possibly turning it into a “mud brick” when it dries up.

 For useful scraps, consider recycling the empty tin cans in the garage as flower pots.
 Anything that holds soil can be used as a planter, from tin cans to old tyres, shoes and even broken appliances.
 Apart from saving the environment, you’ll also find yourself with a really visually interesting landscape.
 So don’t throw out that old tub or paint container that you used to renovate the garage; use it to grow more plants for your garden or as low cost gift ideas!